include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 In this case, `std::vector` isn't used, so `<vector>` would normally be discarded, but the pragma instructs IWYU to leave it.
 Similarly the class `ForwardDeclaration` isn't used but is kept because of the pragma on it.

+## IWYU pragma: begin_keep/end_keep ##

+This pragma applies to a set of `#include` directives and forward declarations.
+It declares that the headers and forward declarations in between are to be left alone by IWYU.

+    main.cc:
+      // IWYU pragma: begin_keep
+      #include <vector>
+      #include <iostream>

+      class MyClass;
+      // IWYU pragma: end_keep

+In the provided case nothing within the bounds of `begin_keep` and `end_keep` will be discarded.

 ## IWYU pragma: export ##

 This pragma applies to a single `#include` directive.
 It says that the current file is to be considered the provider of any symbol from the included file.